superdesk/web-publisher/docs/template_developers/metaloaders.rst

 Meta Loaders
 ============

-Meta Loaders are services injected into :code:`SWP\TemplateEngineBundle\Gimme\Loader\ChainLoader` class and used for loading specific types of Meta objects.
+Meta Loaders are services injected into the :code:`SWP\TemplateEngineBundle\Gimme\Loader\ChainLoader` class and are used for loading specific types of Meta objects.

-Every Meta Loader must implement :code:`SWP\TemplateEngineBundle\Gimme\Loader\LoaderInterface` interface.
+Every Meta Loader must implement the :code:`SWP\TemplateEngineBundle\Gimme\Loader\LoaderInterface` interface.

 Required methods: